Chaja Braina Datnowksy

 Israel with Bertha, Eva and Ronya in Constantinople - 1909

-Bertha (2nd from left), with Ronya, Eva and Israel in Constantinople - 1909
+Bertha (2nd from left), with Ronya, Eva and Israel in Constantinople.

 Israel with Bertha, Eva and Ronya in Constantinople - 1910

-Bertha, with Ronya, Eva and Israel in Constantinople - 1910
+Bertha, with Ronya, Eva and Israel in Constantinople.

 In 1914, Bertha and Lea went to Germany on vacation.
-The war then broke out.
+Soon after, the war broke out.
 Because the conflict, it became impossible to travel and Israel and Bertha were separated for the entire duration of the war.

 After the end of the war, Israel was finally able to leave Constantinople and travelled back to Berlin, where he was finally reunited with his family.